Q&A

 2. Eligibility

 2.1 Is the call for tenders only open to EU-based suppliers?The PCP is open to all operators on equal terms, regardless of the size, geographical location or governance structure.
-There is, however, a place of performance requirement: a predefined minimum percentage of the contracted R&D services should be performed in EU Member States or Horizon 2020 associated countries (this includes the UK).
-In the case of SPACE4Cities this is minimum percentage is 50%.
+However, there is a place of performance requirement: a minimum of 50% percent of the contracted R&D services should be performed in EU Member States or Horizon Europe-associated countries.
 If Suppliers apply as a consortium, the 50% rule applies thus to the consortium as a whole, not to each individual supplier within a consortium.

 3. Selection Criteria